nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 YOU ARE NOW IN THE NEPI HOST

+**RUN THESE STEPS IN THE NEPI HOST**
+Commit your NEPI container with a description (password is 'nepi'):

+    nepicommit "rui_setup"

 ################################################################
 ### NEPI Container Deploy

 **RUN THESE STEPS IN THE NEPI HOST**
-Restart the NEPI container running in production mode now using the latest commit
+Restart the NEPI container running in production mode now using the latest commit (password is 'nepi'):

     nepistart
     dps # Show running NEPI container

-Export the new NEPI Docker Image
+Export the new NEPI Docker Image (password is 'nepi'):

     nepiexport

-Import the new NEPI Docker Image*
+Import the new NEPI Docker Image (password is 'nepi'):

 **NOTE** Unless your NEPI Host Device is configured with NEPI's AB File System enabled, the current NEPI Docker Image and all of it's commits will be replaced with the imported image.